Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Predictive STL Control Synthesis

 For the disjunction $\phi:=\vee_{i=1}^m \phi_i$, we follow the same idea but instead enforce the constraints

 For temporal operators, we follow a similar procedure, but first note that temporal operators can be written as Boolean combinations of conjunctions and disjunctions.
-For $\phi:=\mathbf{G}_{[a,b]}\phi_1$, we again introduce a binary variable $\bar{z}_{\tau}^{\phi} \!\in\! \{0,1\}$ and encode $\bar{z}_\tau^{\phi} = \bigwedge_{\tau'=\tau+a}^{\tau+b} \bar{z}_\tau^{\phi_1}$ using the MIP constraints for conjunctions introduced before.
-Similarly, for $\phi:=\mathbf{F}_{[a,b]}\phi_1$ we use that $\bar{z}_\tau^{\phi} = \bigvee_{\tau'=\tau+a}^{\tau+b} \bar{z}_\tau^{\phi_1}$, while for $\phi=\phi_1\mathbf{U}_{[a,b]}\phi_2$ we use that $\bar{z}_\tau^{\phi} = \bigvee_{\tau'=\tau+a}^{\tau+b} (\bar{z}_{\tau'}^{\phi_2} \wedge \bigwedge_{\tau''=\tau}^{\tau'} \bar{z}_{\tau''}^{\phi_1})$.
+For $\phi:=\mathbf{G}_{[a,b]}\phi_1$, we again introduce a binary variable $\bar{z}_{\tau|k}^{\phi} \!\in\! \{0,1\}$ and encode $\bar{z}_{\tau|k}^{\phi} = \bigwedge_{\tau'=\tau+a}^{\tau+b} \bar{z}_{\tau'|k}^{\phi_1}$ using the MIP constraints for conjunctions introduced before.
+Similarly, for $\phi:=\mathbf{F}_{[a,b]}\phi_1$ we use that $\bar{z}_{\tau|k}^{\phi} = \bigvee_{\tau'=\tau+a}^{\tau+b} \bar{z}_{\tau'|k}^{\phi_1}$, while for $\phi=\phi_1\mathbf{U}_{[a,b]}\phi_2$ we use that $\bar{z}_{\tau|k}^{\phi} = \bigvee_{\tau'=\tau+a}^{\tau+b} (\bar{z}_{\tau'|k}^{\phi_2} \wedge \bigwedge_{\tau''=\tau}^{\tau'} \bar{z}_{\tau''|k}^{\phi_1})$.

-\textbf{Soundness of the encoding. } The procedure described above provides us with a binary variable $\bar{z}_0^\phi$ and a set of mixed integer constraints over $x$ such that $\bar{z}_0^\phi = 1$ implies that $\mathbf{S}\models \phi$ holds with a probability of at least $1-\delta$.
-We summarize this result next.
+\textbf{Soundness of the encoding.} At the initial time step $k=0$, the procedure described above provides us with a binary variable $\bar{z}_{0|k}^\phi$ and a set of mixed integer constraints over $x$ such that $\bar{z}_{0|k}^\phi = 1$ implies that $\mathbf{S}\models \phi$ holds with a probability of at least $1-\delta$.
+We summarize this result next, and we introduce of the result of closed-loop in the next section.